6 reasons why you are constantly tired

 First and foremost, one of the main reasons why you may be constantly tired or fatigued is due to the seemingly simple fact that you don’t sleep well enough.
 Now, this can be the case for many different reasons pertaining to your specific situation – from not sleeping for enough hours and napping during the day to having an inconsistent sleep schedule.
 It’s important that we give proper respect to the importance of a good night’s sleep as this can have a ripple effect (good or bad) in many areas of our waking lives.

-“It’s worth trying to work out why you’re constantly tired by completing a for a couple of weeks.
+“It’s worth trying to work out why you’re constantly tired by completing a sleep diary for a couple of weeks.

 “We regularly create our own unhealthy sleeping habits, often without realising (staying up too late to check social media or emails, drinking alcohol to relax), but if people take action with some minor lifestyle or habit changes, many of the issues can be nipped in the bud before they escalate.”

 “There could be several factors which are impacting your sleep.
 Firstly, are you getting enough hours per night?
 Try going to bed earlier (you can move your bedtime forward by 15 minutes every couple of days).